Soohwan123/Soohwan123/README.md

 - 👋 Hi, I’m Soohwan Kim.
-I'm currently a student in University of Guelph and finishing my Bachelor of Computing degree.
+I am working in a HFT trading firm as a system trading developer/linux server developer.
+- 🏫 I majored in General Computing in University of Guelph.
 - 👀 I’m interested in Linux System Programming, Kernel Driver Engineering, full stack developing, A.I engineering and Game developing.
 - 📫 How to reach out to me -> rlatnghks789456@gmail.com